 When a speaker changes thoughts abruptly in the middle of a sentence, please use an em-dash with no spaces on either side of the dash.
 (We were about to go to the—No, he didn’t go.)

-For repeated words use a single dash.
-(We-we-we went to the store.)
+For repeated words use a comma.
+(We, we, we went to the store.)